swimlane/angular1-systemjs-seed/README.md

-# ES6 & AngularJS
+# SystemJS + AngularJS

-Testing ES6 modules with SystemJS with ES6 syntax using 6to5 that lazy-load and bundle build with AngularJS.
+Seed project for ES6 modules via SystemJS with ES6 syntax using 6to5 that lazy-load and bundle build with AngularJS.

 ![](http://media.giphy.com/media/EldfH1VJdbrwY/giphy.gif)